An HI story of galaxies in Abell 2626 and beyond: Classifying morphologies

 \subsection{\hi offsets}

-Another effective way to quantify asymmetry in the \hi distribution is to measure the offset of the \hi centre from the optical centre. \hi centres are calculated by fitting 2D Gaussians to the \hi maps while optical centres are taken from the SDSS.
+Another effective way to quantify the asymmetry in the \hi distribution is to measure the offset of the \hi centre from the optical centre. \hi centres are calculated by fitting 2D Gaussians to the \hi maps while optical centres are taken from the SDSS.
 A significant offset of the \hi centre from the optical centre may signify an external environmentally induced disturbance in the \hi morphology.
-We note that with a small \hi offset, a galaxy can still undergo subtle environmental processes like thermal evaporation, or starvation or can be at a late stage of ram-pressure stripping.
+We note that even with a small \hi offset, a galaxy may still experience subtle environmental processes such as thermal evaporation or starvation, or it can be at a late stage of ram-pressure stripping.
 Fig. \ref{fig:offset_histogram} presents the distributions of \hi offset for non-substructure, substructure, and the Swarm galaxies.
-All the galaxies in these three environments display a range of \hi offsets, signifying there is no obvious correlation of \hi offset with the different environments in and around A2626.
+All the galaxies in these three environments display a range of \hi offsets, signifying that there is no obvious correlation of \hi offset with the different environments in and around A2626.